 - What treatments are available, and which do you recommend?

-- My daughter has other health conditions.
+- My child has other health conditions.
 How can we best manage these conditions together?

-- What services are available if my daughter has developmental delays or learning disabilities?
+- What services are available if my child has developmental delays or learning disabilities?

 - Are there any brochures or other printed materials that I can have?
 What websites do you recommend?